Earn a Certificate in Languages

 - language competence for speaking, writing, reading, and listening

 Ready to start a Certificate in Language?
-Check out these great programs available at our partner schools:
+Check out these schools offering Language programs.
+Partners of CollegeRecon may be included for promotional consideration.

-Allan Hancock College- Offers several Certificates of Accomplishment in Spanish Language Skills.
+Offers several Certificates of Accomplishment in Spanish Language Skills.
+Find more info on Allan Hancock College.

-American University- Offers undergraduate Certificates in Translation in French and German.
+Offers undergraduate Certificates in Translation in French and German.
 American University participates in the Yellow Ribbon program.
+Find more info on American University.

-Syracuse University- Offers a Certificate in Iroquois Linguistics.
+Offers a Certificate in Iroquois Linguistics.
 This program is designed to revitalize and preserve the Iroquois language for future generations.
 Syracuse participates in the Yellow Ribbon program.
+Find more info on Syracuse University.

-California University of Pennsylvania- Offers several, fully online undergraduate certificates including Spanish for Law Enforcement, Spanish for Business, and Arabic Language and Culture.
+Offers several, fully online undergraduate certificates including Spanish for Law Enforcement, Spanish for Business, and Arabic Language and Culture.
+Find more info on California University of Pennsylvania.

-Fort Hays State University- Offers a fully online undergraduate Certificate in Spanish.
+Offers a fully online undergraduate Certificate in Spanish.
 This certificate is also offered as a campus-based program.
 Fort Hays State University participates in the Yellow Ribbon program.
+Find more info on Fort Hays State University.

 *All statistics and calculations from the U.S. Bureau of Labor Statistics.
 For more information click here.